George Allen (American football coach): Notable accomplishments

 Allen had the third-best winning percentage in the NFL (.681), exceeded only by Vince Lombardi (.736) and John Madden (.731).
 He also never coached an NFL team to a losing season.
 This was particularly notable in the case of the Redskins, who had finished above .500 only once over the past 15 seasons (1969, under Lombardi) before Allen's arrival.

 Allen was noted primarily as a defensive innovator and a motivator.
 He was an early innovator in the use of sophisticated playbooks, well-organized drafts, use of special teams, and daring trades for veterans over new players.
-He is also known for sparking the Dallas Cowboys–Washington Redskins rivalry.
-He was 7–8 against the Cowboys in his career.
+He is also known for sparking the Dallas Cowboys–Washington Redskins rivalry to new heights.
+In the seven seasons that Allen's team played the Cowboys, six of them saw the teams split the two contests they played before the Cowboys finally broke through in winning both contests in Allen's final season as coach in Washington; in total, Allen went 7–8 against the Cowboys in Washington but managed to reach the Super Bowl with Washington's victory over Dallas in the 1973 NFC Championship Game.

 Allen was inducted to the Virginia Sports Hall of Fame in 1998.
 He was inducted to the Pro Football Hall of Fame in 2002.

 Personal life

 Family

 Allen married the former Henrietta (Etty) Lumbroso (1922–2013), with whom he had four children, three sons and one daughter.
-His son, George, is a Republican politician, having served as Governor and U.S. Senator from Virginia.
+His son George became a Republican politician, having served as Governor and U.S. Senator from Virginia.
 Another son, Bruce, served as an executive for the Oakland Raiders, Tampa Bay Buccaneers, and Washington Redskins of the NFL.
 Allen's third son, Gregory, is a sports psychologist.
 His daughter, Jennifer, is an author.